-In 2007, U.S. police made more than 14 million arrests; approximately 15 percent of all those persons arrested were juveniles.
+In the most recent Crime in the United States report, police made more than 11 million arrests and approximately 9% of all persons arrested were juveniles.
 Among both adults and juveniles who were arrested, most persons were arrested for relatively minor crimes.
 For instance, juveniles were most commonly arrested for larceny-theft.
-The most recent data indicate that young people were arrested for 15 percent of all crimes and for 16 percent and 26 percent of serious violent and property offenses, respectively.
-Juveniles were most likely to be arrested for status offenses, or behaviors that are deemed unlawful only for children (see Chapter 1).
-The UCR reported more than 106,000 juvenile arrests for liquor law violations, nearly 110,000 arrests for curfew violations, and nearly 83,000 arrests for running away.
-(Arrests for truancy, incorrigibility, and other status offenses are not reported in the UCR.)
-The juvenile proportion of arrests reported in the UCR for all offenses appears in Table 2-1.
+The most recent data indicate that young people were arrested for 9% of all crimes and for 10% and 15% of serious violent and property offenses, respectively.
+Juveniles were most likely to be arrested for status offenses, or behaviors that are deemed unlawful only for children, such as underage drinking and running away.
+42 As is the case with adults, the United States has experienced dramatic declines in delinquency and violence for the past two decades.
+Nevertheless, youth are still exposed to considerable victimization, and these experiences often present lifelong consequences (see Box 2.6, the "A Window on Delinquency" feature).
+Yet despite the unprecedented downturn in crime and violence, the basic correlates of delinquency have remained stable and are discussed next.